frgonzalezb/NEW_microKORG_Program_Decoder/README.md

 # 🎹 NEW microKORG PRG (and SYX!)
 Program Decoder 🎹

-A pure JavaScript-based webapp attempted to decode programs (a.k.a. "patches"[^1]) for the Korg® microKORG®[^2] synth.
+A pure JavaScript-based webapp for the purpose of decoding programs (a.k.a. "patches"[^1]) for the Korg® microKORG®[^2] synth.
 These patches are usually stored either in PRG files or, less commonly, in SYX files.

 [^1]: This webapp only supports patches for the original _microKORG®_ and _microKORG® S_ models, which use the _MS2000®_ synth engine.
 It does **not** support files for newer models, such as the _microKORG® XL/XL+_ or the _microKORG® 2_, all of which use unrelated synth engines.
 [^2]: Korg®, microKORG® and MS2000® are registered trademarks of Korg, Inc. This webapp is **_unofficial_** and it's not affiliated with Korg, Inc.